PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-3.md

 Together Figures 12 and 13 provide a useful summary of the structural geometries of the monoclines in the Grand Canyon region and their associated subsidiary structures.
 Together with the map view, they allow us to understand when the folding developed.
 They demonstrate that the folding developed when the sediments were deeply buried and were much later exposed by extensive erosion.

-{{% image `/img/2024/07/tonto3/Fig_11_Snelling_East_Kaibab_Monocline.png` `aside-xl-wide` /%}}

-*Figure 11.* Snelling (2009b) showing his understanding of the development of the folding.
-Notice that the Tapeats Sandstone is shown draping gently over the faults that died out before the top of the “Metamorphics and Granites”.

-{{% image `/img/2024/07/tonto3/Fig_12_Cross_section_monocline.png` `aside-xl-wide` /%}}

-*Figure 12.* Cross section showing EKM fault-fold relationships (Tindall, 2000).
-Note the dashed lines that show the interval that has been eroded away.
-The downthrown block has steeply dipping beds and tight folds.

-{{% image `/img/2024/07/tonto3/Fig_13_composite_xsec.png` `aside-xl-wide` /%}}

-*Figure 13.* Composite cross section of the Palisades monocline (Reches, 1978).
-Reches chose to use a location where the folding was more evident in the Bright Angel Formation than in the Tapeats Sandstone.
-The Palisades monocline connects to and extends the EKM.
-(Note: the section has been flipped from the original publication to be consistent with the other cross-sections.)

 ## Outcrop-scale and Microscopic-scale Observations